ZenFoxSlicer/Blog/DEPLOYMENT.md

 # Deployment Guide

-This guide provides detailed instructions for deploying your Angular dental blog application to various platforms.
+This guide provides detailed instructions for deploying your Angular blog application to various platforms.

 ## Prerequisites